ZwrvKrll/QBinEditor/README.md

 ## Building

-1. **Clone or Download the Source Code**

-   Clone the repository or download the source as a ZIP file and extract it.
+1. Clone the repository or download the source as a ZIP file and extract it.

-2. **Build with qmake and make**

-   Open a terminal and navigate to the source directory.
+2. Open a terminal and navigate to the source directory.
 Then run:

    ```bash
    qmake